lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 ##### Allowed libraries for listen submission

-By default, all audio files in all Jellyfin libraries are considered for listen submission.
 Depending on your setup, you may not want to record listens of audio from a certain library.
-Listens of audio from unselected libraries will be ignored and not submitted to ListenBrainz.
+Listens of audio from unchecked libraries will be ignored and not submitted to ListenBrainz.

-Please note that in case of an audio file being in multiple libraries, if there is at least one library enabled for listen submission, the listens of that audio will be processed.
+If an audio file is in multiple libraries, then all these libraries must not be excluded (checked in config) for the listen to be submitted.

+By default, all non-music libraries are excluded.